matdoering/openPrimeR-User/README.md

 > biocLite('XVector')

-fater loading *biocLite*.
+after loading *biocLite*.
 After this, you restart the installation script.
 Once the installation is finished, a browser will open the tool.
 Again, please note the console output here for the case that there were problems with installing the third-party tools.

 ### Starting the tool